 If you’re the kind of business that needs to be outside with your tablet POS one day and in the office the next, you might want to take a look at Microsoft’s Surface Pro 4.
 It’s a tablet designed to function like a mobile computer.
 Running Windows 10 Pro on a 3 GHz Intel Core processor, it works as both a tablet and a laptop computer (provided you purchase the optional dock).

-Both touchscreen and stylus input can be used, and it can also be paired with an external keyboard.
+You can use the touchscreen or a stylus or even pair it with an external keyboard.
 The Surface Pro 4 features a microSD slot, Mini DisplayPort, and a full-size USB 3.0 port, allowing the connection of external POS systems.

 The Surface Pro 4 is the most complete all-in-one mobile computing solution that is capable of running Windows 10-compatable software.
 If you’re looking for a POS system that can run both POS systems and virtual terminals, the full Office suite (including SQL and Access databases), and any Windows programs on the go, you’ll love this tablet.

 Taking Credit Cards with Your Tablet

 Remember that to take credit and debit cards with your tablet POS, you’ll need a merchant account.
 CardFellow offers free tools to compare quotes from leading processors.
 Try our no-obligation quote request tool today.

 With so many tablet options, it can be difficult to find the right one to use.
 Although each tablet above is a solid device, each one fits different business needs and budgets.